EnterpriseDB/tpa/docs/src/opensourcetpa.md

 # Open source TPA

-Trusted Postgres Architect has historically been built to address the deployment needs of EDB customers.
-Among its playbooks is the ability to deploy EDB-recommended architectures using EDB repositories containing EDB versions of Postgres and other tools.
+Trusted Postgres Architect is a tool developed by EDB to make the deployment multiple server PostgreSQL systems simpler.
+It has built in flexibility to install various operating systems and tools on host systems and pull the software for installation from a range of repositories, including private or air-gapped sources.

-As an open source deployment tool, TPA can perform similar tasks using open source repositories.
-This section of the documentation covers what an open source user of TPA needs to know: How to set up and configure TPA and deploy a basic configuration of open source Postgres tools.
+This section of the documentation covers how to set up and configure TPA and deploy a basic configuration of open source Postgres tools.

+The other sections in the TPA documentation cover the different configuration options that are available to TPA users.

 ## Setting up TPA